makersacademy/rps-challenge-apprenticeships/README.md

 Hints on functionality

 - the marketeer should be able to enter their name before the game
+Name: submit
+•	Visit the home page ('/')
+•	Fill in a text field with a name
+•	Click a Submit button
+Output: A page with the (name)

-- the marketeer will be presented the choices (rock, paper and scissors)
+- the marketeer will be presented the choices (rock, paper, scissors)
+Choices: rock, paper, and scissors
+Output: A page with choices

 - the marketeer can choose one option
+Option: submit
+Output: Choices as buttons

 - the game will choose a random option
+Random option
+Build rock, paper, scissors programme
+If user choice is x and if computer choice is y do this …

 - a winner will be declared
+Display winner and what they chose
+Output: Display name of winner and they chose

 As usual please start by: